NokNokMLS/BigDoorWyamBlog/input/posts/2019-11-27-are-polish-property-agents-a-waste-of-money-rent.md

   - Let
   - Polish Mortgage
 ---
-Following from our initial article in the series, [Are Polish Property Agents a Waste of Money/ Selling](https://bigdoor24.pl/blog/posts/2019-10-17-are-property-agents-a-waste-of-money.html) we now look at Buying.
+Following from our initial article in the series, [Are Polish Property Agents a Waste of Money/ Selling](https://bigdoor24.pl/blog/posts/2019-10-17-are-property-agents-a-waste-of-money.html) & [Buying](https://bigdoor24.pl/blog/posts/2019-11-05-are-polish-property-agents-a-waste-of-money.html) we now look at Renting.

 In a recent Bloomberg article claiming that [German and American property agents were ripping off their clients](https://www.bloomberg.com/opinion/articles/2019-10-11/real-estate-agents-don-t-deserve-6) in high fees and low service we decided it was time to look at what Polish property Agents do, don't do and where does your commission go.